If PD Fails, Think About Home HD

-Some people happily do peritoneal dialysis (PD) for 10, 15, or even 20 years.
-But many who choose PD stop after just 2–3 years.1 The peritoneum may fail, or they may have “buyer’s remorse” if PD doesn’t fit their lives the way they hoped it would.
+Some people do peritoneal dialysis (PD) and feel great for 10 or 15 or 20 years.
+But many who choose PD stop after just 2–3 years.
+1 The peritoneum can fail.
+Or they may have "buyer's remorse" if PD does not fit their lives the way they hoped it would.

-If this happens to you and you don’t have a kidney transplant donor lined up, you’ll need to switch to a form of hemodialysis (HD).
+If this happens to you and you don't have a kidney transplant donor, you'll need to switch to a form of hemodialysis (HD).
 Why not home HD?

 Quality of life on PD vs. HD

-When making a switch from PD to HD, it makes sense to think about how your quality of life will be affected.
+When making a switch from PD to HD, it makes sense to think about how your quality of life will look.

-Standard in-center HD three times a week for 3–4 hours can be a “default” treatment.
-People may end up with it and not even know that there are other options.2 But PD is always done as a conscious choice.
-A study of why people choose PD in the first place found these reasons:3
+Standard in-center HD (three times a week for 3–4 hours) is the "default" treatment.
+Some end up with it and don't know there are other options.
+2 But PD is always a conscious choice.
+A study of why people choose PD found these reasons: 3

 - Flexible schedule